EPS Grievances

 • discontinuations, expiration of term appointments or terminations of employment with notice.

-3 Definitions
+Definitions

-3.1 Hostile Work Environment
+Hostile Work Environment

-is one that both a reasonable person would find hostile or abusive and one that the particular person who is the object of the harassment perceives to be hostile or abusive.
+Is one that both a reasonable person would find hostile or abusive and one that the particular person who is the object of the harassment perceives to be hostile or abusive.
 Hostile environment is determined by looking at all of the circumstances, including the frequency of the allegedly harassing conduct, its severity, whether it is physically threatening or humiliating, and whether the conduct unreasonably interferes with an individual’s work performance, academic advancement, or access to University services.
 Examples of conduct that could create or could contribute to hostile environment harassment may include:

 1. Unwelcome jokes about disability, race, sex, sexual orientation, etc.